hirosystems/docs/docs/platform/create-chainhooks.md

 ---
-title: Create Chainhook
+title: Create Chainhooks
 ---

-# Create Chainhook
+# Create Chainhooks

 With chainhooks, you can automatically trigger an action in response to on-chain events on Stacks, Bitcoin, and other Bitcoin layers, enabling you to use IFTT (if_this, then_that) logic to power your applications.
 To learn more about Chainhook, refer to [Chainhook overview documentation](https://docs.hiro.so/chainhook/overview).